Natalie Herring LVT, VTS (Ophthalmology) President

 A native of Rhode Island, Donna Averill began her career as a licensed veterinary technician in 1981.
 Through the years she has worked in small animal private practice, specialty practices and in emergency medicine.
 In 1991 she began working with a veterinary ophthalmologist and soon after it became her mission to learn everything she could about ophthalmology and continue to hone her skills in this intriguing field of veterinary medicine.

-Donna moved to Michigan in 2000 and now resides in Webberville, MI with her husband, James, and son, Jason, where they raise and show a small flock of Dorper sheep.
-For the past 17 years, Donna has worked at Michigan State University’s College of Veterinary Medicine in the Veterinary Medical Center.
+Donna moved to Michigan in 2000 and now resides in Webberville, MI with her husband James where they raise and show a small flock of Dorper sheep.
+Since 2000, Donna has worked as the ophthalmology technician at Michigan State University’s College of Veterinary Medicine in the Veterinary Medical Center.
 Working in an academic institution allows Donna to do the two things she is most passionate about: working with pets and their owners, and passing on the knowledge she has attained over the years by teaching veterinary and veterinary technology students.

 Tina Perkins CVT, VTS (Ophthalmology)